 About the awards

-The Sussex Education Awards are a unique opportunity for you to say thank you to individual members of staff or teams, in your School or the wider University, who have had, or are having, a positive impact on your experience at Sussex.
+As we celebrate our 60th Anniversary, the Sussex Education Awards are a unique opportunity for you to say thank you to individual members of staff or teams, in your School or the wider University, who have had, or are having, a positive impact on your experience at Sussex.

 Sussex Spirit Award: This award is for people who demonstrate our five core values of kindness, integrity, inclusion, collaboration and courage.
 This could be a staff member who has gone out of their way to help you or others, or who always tries to work collaboratively with their students or other members of staff.

 Transformative Technology Award: This award is for staff who use technology in interesting and innovative ways to enhance the learning experience.
 This could include using or developing leading-edge technologies or using familiar technologies in an innovative or exciting way.